The 2013–2014 PCA Team

 Gayle earned a BA at Carleton College and an MA and PhD at Brown University.
 She has previously worked as a technical writer, copy editor, software trainer, and freelance web designer.
 She lives in town with her partner Kirk Ormand, their two children, two cats, and about a bazillion balloon-belly mollies.

 She received her M.A. in Higher Education and Student Affairs from The Ohio State University and B.A. in Black Studies from The College of Wooster (Ohio).
 A native New Yorker, she has lived in Ohio for over twenty years.
-Donna, married to an Oberlinian, is the mother of two boys and attributes settling in Oberlin to the caring community.
+Donna, married to an Oberlinian, is the mother of two boys and attributes settling in Oberlin to the caring and vibrant community.

 Richard comes to Oberlin from Carleton College, where he directed the career center since 2007.
 During his three-decade-long career, Richard has earned a reputation as a reform specialist in higher education career development and experiential learning.
 While at Carleton, he instituted several innovative programs that connect students with a network of alumni, parents, and friends who offer all manner of job-search related assistance.